outlaw777/outlaw777/README.md

 ## Objective

-My journey in Information Technology has led me to develop a passion for cybersecurity, specifically as a Cyber Security Analyst.
+My career in Information Technology has evolved into a strong focus on cybersecurity and AWS cloud architecture, shaping my development as a Cyber Security Analyst and Cloud Engineer.

 ## Skills